MFin Student Reflects on Calling Canada Home, Going Back to School

 A few years ago, while raising their son in Jamaica, Thomas and his wife often discussed the promising future they hoped Canada would provide their family.
 When Thomas’s employer, Campari, opened a new subsidiary based in Toronto, and offered him an opportunity to oversee financial projects involved with the new branch, the Thomas family packed their bags.

-“When I researched Canadian business schools and looked at that the quality of their programs, their professors and their campuses, Rotman was at the top of its class.”
+“When I researched Canadian business schools and looked at the quality of their programs, their professors and their campuses, Rotman was at the top of its class.”

 — Damani Thomas (MFin ’18), Commercial Finance Manager, Campari